Nether-Quest/Linux-install/README.md

 # Install Nether Quest on Linux with shell script
+Run the file to start
-# Has not been tested
+Has not been tested